AliSoftware/OHAttributedLabel/README.md

 # Sample code & Other documentation

-There is no explicit documentation of the class yet (never had time to right one).
+There is no explicit documentation of the class yet (never had time to write one).

 Anyway, **see the "AttributedLabel Example" sample project** which tries to demonstrate quite every standard usage of this class — including text alignment, dynamically changing the style of a range of text, adding custom links, catching the touch on links to change the default behavior, and customizing the appearance/color of links.